4817 Butler Road Glyndon, MD 21071

 Teeth Grinding Glyndon, MD

-Millions of people suffer from a night time teeth grinding, a condition also known as teeth grinding.
+Millions of people suffer from nighttime teeth grinding, a condition also known as teeth grinding.
 This sleep disorder should be taken seriously if you suffer from it.
 Teeth grinding can lead to many dental problems and TMJ disorders.
-Teeth grinding is one of the dental concerns that we treat in our Glyndon, Maryland office.
+Teeth grinding is one of the dental concerns that we treat in our Glyndon, Maryland, dental office.

-Most people who grind their teeth at night are not even aware that they are doing it.
-In fact, you may be coping with many side effects of it and not even realize why you are suffering.
-Dr. Leah Romay with Baltimore Dental Co. offers treatment for teeth grinding in Glyndon, MD, for patients who are suffering from the side effects of this condition.
+Most people who grind their teeth at night are unaware they are doing it.
+You may be coping with many side effects of it and not even realize why you are suffering.
+Dr. Leah Romay with Baltimore Dental Co. offers treatment for teeth grinding in Glyndon, MD, for patients suffering from this condition’s side effects.

 Baltimore Dental Co. offers treatment for teeth grinding in Glyndon, MD